raagan-u/docs/docs/developers/cookbook/SDKDemoApp.md

 ## Fetch Order Status

 :::note
 While the [SDK demo app](https://github.com/catalogfi/sdk-demo-app) redirects users to [Garden Explorer](https://explorer.garden.finance/) for order status monitoring, Garden SDK provides hooks to fetch and track order status programmatically.
-Here's how to implement order tracking:
 :::

 Well, we've got our swap initiated - but what's happening with our order?
 Let's keep our users informed!
 While you could redirect users to the [Garden Explorer](https://explorer.garden.finance/), we can create a better user experience by tracking the order status right in our app.